CleanCut/green/README.md

 unittest is its own special kind of mess, but it's universally built-in, and most importantly, subclassing or replacing unittest objects to customize the output looked a lot *easier* than writing a plugin for nose and nose2.
 And it was, for the output portion!
-Writing the rest of the test runner other turned out to be quite a project, though.
+Writing the rest of the test runner turned out to be quite a project, though.
 I started over on Green *again*, starting down the road to what we have now.
 A custom runner that subclasses or replaces bits of unittest to provide exactly the output (and other feature creep) that I wanted.

 I had three initial goals for Green: